 Increase employees’ sense of ownership

-But do remember to celebrate milestones once they have been reached.
+Do remember to celebrate milestones once they have been reached.
 Taking the time to celebrate is important because it acknowledges people’s hard work, boosts morale and keeps up the momentum.
-If you want something to grow, pour champagne on it.

 High performance and success are not dependent on one simple factor or as a result of one or two things.
 The entire context you operate in greatly impacts your results.